 I was amazed by the south region when I explored small villages near Antalya and Kas.
 But although these are great, there are better places to include in your Turkish itinerary if you’re limited in time.

 Two must-sees in Turkey

-I’d recommend instead visiting two regions that offer a landscape that you cannot find elsewhere – which is why I believe they both deserve a mention on the best places to visit in Turkey.
+I’d recommend instead visiting two regions that offer a landscape that you cannot find elsewhere – which is why I believe they both deserve a mention on the list of the best places to visit in Turkey.
 Cappadocia and Pamukkale both look unreal.

 The Turkish food is delicious.